jacoborus/wiremap/README.md

 );

 // app.ts
-import { type InferBlocks, wireUp } from "wiremap";
+import { type InferCircuitBlocks, wireUp } from "wiremap";
 import { config } from "./config.ts";
 import * as userService from "./userService.ts";
 import * as database from "./database.ts";